Good news for NHL Seattle as league won’t reopen CBA early; all eyes on whether players follow suit

 If the players opt not to trigger a CBA clause allowing the reopening of the deal, it would run its course through the first full 2021-22 season in which the Seattle team plays.

-A Friday afternoon release put out by NHL commissioner Gary Bettman said: “Based on the current state of the game and the business of the game, the NHL believes it is essential to continue building upon the momentum we have created with our Players and, therefore, will not exercise its option to reopen the CBA.
+A Friday afternoon release put out by NHL Commissioner Gary Bettman said: “Based on the current state of the game and the business of the game, the NHL believes it is essential to continue building upon the momentum we have created with our Players and, therefore, will not exercise its option to reopen the CBA.

 “Rather, we are prepared to have the current CBA remain in effect for its full term — three more seasons through the conclusion of the 2021-22 season.
 It is our hope that a continued, sustained period of labor peace will enable us to further grow the game and benefit all constituent groups: NHL Players, Clubs, our business partners and, most important, our fans.